How Do I Know That I Have Developed a Cataract?

-Cataract in 90 % patients is age-related but you can get cataract due to injury to the eye, certain diseases such as Wilson's disease, muscular dystrophy, retinitis pigmentosa, diabetes mellitus, atopic dermatitis, etc. You can develop cataract from certain medications like steroids and also have cataract since birth (congenital cataract).
+Cataracts in 90 % of patients are age-related, but you can get cataracts due to injury to the eye, certain diseases such as Wilson's disease, muscular dystrophy, retinitis pigmentosa, diabetes mellitus, atopic dermatitis, etc. You can develop cataracts from certain medications like steroids and also have cataracts since birth (congenital cataract).

-At present, there are no non-surgical measures to cure cataract progression or help with diminution of vision in cataract.
-There are also no proved measures to slow down the progression of cataract.
+At present, there are no non-surgical measures to cure cataract progression or help with the diminution of vision in cataracts.
+There are also no proven measures to slow down the progression of cataracts.
 Glasses and drops will not work.
 Surgery is the only option available.

 The simplest thing is a pin-hole test.
 You can take a piece of paper, poke a hole in it using a pen tip and hold it close to each eye and look through the hole.
-If, in case, you do see things clearly through the hole, it means you have a refractive error (example myopia) and if you do not see better through the hole, then you have cataract.
+If in case you do see things clearly through the hole, it means you have a refractive error (for example, myopia), and if you do not see better through the hole, then you have a cataract.

-Of course, the best way to find out if you have cataract is through slit-lamp examination in dilated pupils carried out by the eye specialist.
+Of course, the best way to find out if you have cataracts is through a slit-lamp examination in dilated pupils carried out by the eye specialist.

-Cataract will not go away unless surgically treated.
-If left untreated for prolonged periods, it can cause conditions like phacolytic/phacoanaphylactic glaucoma, which may cause the patient to lose his vision permanently.
+Cataracts will not go away unless surgically treated.
+If left untreated for prolonged periods, it can cause conditions like phacolytic/phacoanaphylactic glaucoma, which may cause the patient to lose their vision permanently.

-The current standard of care in cataract surgery is “phacoemulsification”.
-In this surgery, a high precision ultrasound probe is inserted into the eye to cut the cataract and remove it out of your eye.
-The ultrasound energy used to remove harder, more mature cataracts is a lot more than what is used for early cataract.
-Also, the lesser the energy used during surgery, the sooner the patient can see better after surgery.
+The current standard of care in cataract surgery is “phacoemulsification.”
+In this surgery, a high-precision ultrasound probe is inserted into the eye to cut the cataract and remove it from your eye.
+The ultrasound energy used to remove harder, more mature cataracts are much more than those used for early cataracts.
+Also, the less energy we use during the surgery, the sooner the patient can see better after surgery.
 So, it is imperative that surgery is done at the right time and it is not postponed for prolonged periods.

-The eye doctor will take a history and do an examination on a slit-lamp, and he/she will look into the nerve of your eye.
+The eye doctor will take a history and do an examination on a slit-lamp, and they will look into the nerve of your eye.

-If you do have cataract and have a healthy retina, the doctor will expect a good vision post-surgery and will take you up for surgery.
-If in case he finds problems in your eye, or he expects poor vision potential after surgery, he may defer surgery or explain to you the pros and cons of surgery and let you decide.
+If you have a cataract and have a healthy retina, the doctor will expect a good vision post-surgery and take you up for surgery.
+If in case they find problems in your eye or expect poor vision potential after surgery, they may defer surgery or explain to you the pros and cons of surgery and let you decide.

-After this, you may be asked to choose a lens type that you want to be inserted in your eye and to book the date of surgery.
+After this, you may be asked to choose a lens type to be inserted in your eye and book the surgery date.

 In most hospitals, there are package deals regarding lenses.
-In case you want to decide by yourself, ask the doctor/counselor to give you the details of lenses in each package and choose the lens which has UV absorbing/yellow coating, has zero or negative asphericity, square edge optics and a hydrophobic lens.
-There are practically no differences between locally manufactured and imported lens.
+In case you want to decide by yourself, ask the doctor or counselor to give you the details of lenses in each package and choose the lens which has UV absorbing/yellow coating, has zero or negative asphericity, square edge optics, and a hydrophobic lens.
+There are practically no differences between locally manufactured and imported lenses.

 There are also multifocal lenses and toric lenses.

-As previously stated, cataract will not get cured by itself or go away with time.
-You have to undergo surgery now or later, and the vision outcomes are better if you get it done sooner than later.
-But cataract surgery is always an elective procedure and no doctor can force it on you to get a surgery done unless you have very advanced or complicated cataracts.
+As previously stated, cataracts will not get cured by themselves or go away with time.
+You have to undergo surgery now or later, and the visual outcomes are better if you get it done sooner than later.
+But cataract surgery is always an elective procedure, and no doctor can force it on you to get the surgery done unless you have very advanced or complicated cataracts.

-The case in most centers is they may ask you to take around four days off, one day for the surgery and another three days for the healing.
+In most centers, they may ask you to take around four days off, one day for the surgery and another three days for the healing.
 From then, you can start with your routine work.
 Of course, you will have to put in your postoperative eye drops.

-Each center has slightly different rules, but most of them ask you not to wash your hair with water for around five days, use your postoperative medicines regularly as instructed, wear dark goggles after surgery (three days indoors and outdoors and for upto a week outdoors), avoid eye rubbing, avoid strenuous work and lifting weights, and regular follow-ups.
+Each center has slightly different rules, but most of them ask you not to wash your hair with water for around five days, use your postoperative medicines regularly as instructed, wear dark goggles after surgery (three days indoors and outdoors and for up to a week outdoors), avoid eye rubbing, strenuous work and lifting weights.
+Follow up regularly.